Athens with Kids: Ancient Myths, Acropolis Adventures, and the Best Souvlaki You Will Ever Eat

 Athens with Kids - The Parthenon and Acropolis rising above the city, a complete family travel guide to visiting Athens, Greece with children

 Pin this guide for your Athens trip planning.
-Comfortable walking shoes are essential - European cities are best explored on foot.
-Do not forget a travel adapter - European outlets are different from back home.
-Bring a reusable water bottle for everyone - staying hydrated makes a huge difference with kids.
+Comfortable walking shoes are essential.
+Don't forget a travel adapter.
+Bring a reusable water bottle for everyone.

 European Travel Essentials